JacksonDynamics/My-Digital-Flashcards/README.md

 * JavaScript ES6
 * React (with hooks)

-### This project has not yet been deployed.
-The code provided shows the FrontEnd design only.
+### The code provided shows the FrontEnd design only.
 Backend server has not been created.
 The Data -db.json file is to mimic what the server would provide.
+However, if there was a working server, the final product would work similar to this [Flashcards Example Layout](http://project-flashcards-example.herokuapp.com/)

 -see below for a preview of final product: